Key points

 Addressing climate change

-To help achieve our climate objectives, we have released the Net Zero Plan Stage 1: 2020 – 2030.
+To help achieve our emission reduction objectives, we have released the Net Zero Plan Stage 1: 2020 – 2030.
 The plan outlines how we will reduce emissions by promoting energy efficiency and renewable energy alternatives.
-The plan aims to enhance the prosperity and quality of life of the people of NSW while allowing the state to deliver a 50% cut in emissions by 2030 compared with 2005 levels and progress NSW towards net zero by 2050.
+The plan aims to enhance the prosperity and quality of life of the people of NSW while achieving net zero emissions by 2050.

 In addition, the NSW Electricity Infrastructure Roadmap sets out a 20-year plan to deliver the generation, storage, firming and transmission infrastructure we need to provide clean, cheap, and reliable NSW power into the future.